Los Angeles Sex Crime Defense Lawyer

 A similar statute, possession of child pornography with intent to distribute, or actual distribution, to "a person 18 years of age or older," can be charged as a misdemeanor or felony sex crime.

-In these sexual related criminal cases, the prosecution would have to also prove beyond a reasonable doubt the additional distribution element.
+In these sexually related criminal cases, the prosecution would also have to prove beyond a reasonable doubt the additional distribution element.

 See related federal sex crime pages: Sexual Exploitation of Children and Selling or Buying of Children.